so-roush/Dynamic-RTL/README.md

 2. Search for "Dynamic RTL"
 3. Click "Add to Chrome"

+### From Firefox Add-ons (Coming Soon)

+1. Visit the Firefox Add-ons website
+2. Search for "Dynamic RTL"
+3. Click "Add to Firefox"

 ### Manual Installation

+#### Chrome

 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the folder containing the extension files
 5. The extension should now be installed and active

+#### Firefox

+1. Download or clone this repository
+2. For Firefox installation, you need to use the Firefox-specific manifest file:
+   - Rename `manifest-firefox.json` to `manifest.json` temporarily (or make a copy with this name)
+   - Or directly load the `manifest-firefox.json` file in the next step
+3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+4. Click "Load Temporary Add-on"
+5. Navigate to the extension folder and select the `manifest.json` or `manifest-firefox.json` file
+6. The extension should now be installed and active (note: this is a temporary installation that will be removed when Firefox is closed)

+**Important Note**: If you want to use the extension in both Chrome and Firefox, keep separate copies of the extension folder with the appropriate manifest file for each browser.

+For permanent installation in Firefox:
+1. Make sure you're using the Firefox manifest file (`manifest-firefox.json` renamed to `manifest.json`)
+2. Package the extension as a ZIP file
+3. Visit `about:addons`
+4. Click the gear icon and select "Install Add-on From File"
+5. Select the ZIP file you created

 ## Usage